 Ethernet Splitters 101

 Whether you're a gamer looking to hook up all your friends' PCs at a LAN party or need some additional Ethernet ports in the office, you can expand your network's connectivity options with a good Ethernet switch.
-It takes an existing wired local network connection and turns it into one that's accessible to additional devices.
+It takes an existing wired Ethernet connection, and splits it off into two, giving you the ability to connect what is effective, a single Ethernet connection, and share it between two distinct devices.

-Note: Unless also connected to a router or modem, such a device does not provide Internet connectivity.
-It does, however, give each connected system the ability to interact with one another.
+Connecting an Ethernet cable doesn’t immediately mean you have access to the internet.
+The other end has to be connected to an internet-connected router or modem to do that.
+However, whether you’re online or not, being connected to the local network gives you the ability to connect to any other system on the network.
 This is ideal for playing localized games, for high-speed file sharing, or for accessing network-attached printers, scanners, and other devices where wireless connectivity is not possible, or desirable.

 Consider an Ethernet Adapter

 When it comes to picking a switch, there are many great options from all manner of respected networking companies.
 The one downside to them is that they almost always require some form of an external power source.
 That makes them less viable for mobile workers, or those traveling between conference rooms who wish to maintain multi-device Ethernet connectivity, due to added weight and bulk, and socket requirements.

 A great alternative to more traditional Ethernet splitters is Cable Matters‘ unique 4-Port USB Ethernet Adapter.
 It lets you split a single Ethernet port into four others, massively expanding your local network connectivity options and it does it without the need for any kind of external power source.
 For those using modern devices that offer only USB-C connectivity, there is a USB-C version as well.
 Alternatively, you could use a USB-C to USB-A adapter, and then plug the Ethernet adapter into that.